hidden-rad/Task1/README.md

 6. Create Data Utilization Consent: At the bottom of the link above https://physionet.org/content/mimic-cxr/2.1.0/, there is a final process including the contents introduced so far.
 If you click on the data usage agreement and sign in after logging in, a review is requested to MIT.

-7. If you have completed all the steps so far and have been reviewed by MIT, access github via the Google form above.

 ## MIMIC Data Folder structure

 To view the structure of the MIMIC data folders, please refer to the Data Description section on the MIMIC-CXR database description page: https://physionet.org/content/mimic-cxr/2.1.0/ [1].
 Specific details are available under Overview and Folder Structure of Data Description section.